Brian T. Carroll: 2020 presidential campaign

-Joe Schriner (right) and Brian T. Carroll (left), who both vied to be the presidential candidate for the American Solidarity Party, participated in a live presidential debate at the 2019 ASP Midwestern Regional Meeting, which was held at Walnut Creek, Ohio.
+Carroll (left) and Joe Schriner (right) who both vied to be the presidential candidate for the American Solidarity Party, participated in a live presidential debate at the 2019 ASP Midwestern Regional Meeting, which was held at Walnut Creek, Ohio.

 On April 5, 2019, Carroll declared his candidacy for President of the United States in the 2020 United States presidential election, seeking the nomination of the American Solidarity Party.
 He won the nomination at the online party convention, and chose ASP chair Amar Patel as his running mate.

 Carroll notably spoke at the Rehumanize Conference in New Orleans, a speaking engagement at the Presidential Politics Conference of Iowa at Dordt University that was also attended by Republican candidate Joe Walsh and Democratic candidate Tulsi Gabbard.
 He participated in a Free & Equal Elections Foundation presidential debate, alongside minor candidates of various parties.

 Carroll and his running mate Patel were on the ballot in eight states and certified as write-in candidates in 31 states.
 They received over 42,000 votes nationwide.